iszczesniak/cpp/variadic/index.md

 matter as the result is the same.
 If the operation is not associative, the direction matters.
 Check this out: 3 - 2 - 1 is evaluated from left to right: (3 - 2) - 1 = 0, and not from right to
 left: 3 - (2 - 1) = 2.
-Conclusion: operator `-` must have the
+Conclusion: operator `-` has the left-to-right
-left-to-right associativity (even though it's not associative).
+associativity.
+Note the term: *left-to-right associativity* even though subtraction is not associative.

 There is no fold expression that would be expanded as show above, so that a compiler evaluates the subexpressions in the direction given by